 But at Bishop’s, the challenges of traveling across the border are not only in San Ysidro but also on campus, with the School only permitting an official trip across the border if it meets many requirements, ranging from charter transportation and possible private security to insurance that covers ransom, extortion, and kidnapping, according to Director of Global Education and Religion & Ethics Teacher Dr. David Moseley, who has organized nine global trips at Bishop’s to parts of the developing world since 2008.

 Mia Gover (‘25) and her father, Justin Gover, recently encountered these hurdles firsthand while trying to plan an official trip to one of Corazón De Vida’s orphanages in the Baja region of Mexico.
-Their plight to plan a service trip across the border and over the red tape was put on center stage, with many students and faculty interested in planning trips across the border watching closely, such as Kesav Gupta (‘27), Declan O’Donovan (‘25), and Reverend Nicole Simopoulos-Pigato.
+Their plight to organize a service trip across the border and over the School’s ‘red tape’ was put on center stage, with many students and faculty who are interested in planning trips across the border, such as Kesav Gupta (‘27), Declan O’Donovan (‘25), and Reverend Nicole Simopoulos-Pigato, watching closely.

-Mia and Mr. Gover first discovered Corazón De Vida on a trip last spring to the orphanage.
+Mia and Mr. Gover first discovered Corazón De Vida on a trip to the orphanage last spring.
 “When I went for the first time, it was so eye-opening, so impactful.
-Realizing that we are so close to this world, and yet it is so different and disconnected, really changed my perspective on how we view and engage with Mexico,” Mia reflected.
+Realizing that we are so close to that world, and yet it is so different and disconnected, really changed my perspective on how we view and engage with Mexico,” Mia reflected.

 After their first trip, Mia and Mr. Gover immediately thought it was something that should be offered to the Bishop’s community.
-“There was and still is a clear interest among the Bishop’s community and families to foster awareness and relationships and understanding of the border and what goes on across the border,” Mia explained.
+“There was and still is a clear interest among the Bishop’s community and families to foster awareness, relationships, and understanding of the border and what goes on across the border,” Mia explained.
 “So we thought this trip would be a great way to introduce Bishop’s families to the border through a trusted organization with an amazing cause and mission.”

 So, Mia and Mr. Gover put together a trip proposal and reached out to Dr. Moseley and Reverend Simopoulos-Pigato, who had indicated interest in planning trips and forming connections with organizations at and across the border.
 They met to see if the School would be interested in planning a future trip to one of Corazón De Vida’s orphanages, in hope of starting to “foster a relationship between the organization and the School,” as Mr. Gover put it.

-“When we met with Reverend Simopoulos, she recommended that we make the trip private and unaffiliated with the School because of the amount of requirements it would take to make a trip like this happen,” Mia said.
+“When we met with Reverend Simopoulos-Pigato, she recommended that we make the trip private and unaffiliated with the School because of the amount of requirements it would have taken to make a trip like that happen,” Mia said.
 “There were many requirements, such as buying extra insurance for everyone and hiring private security, that were unreasonable and would have dragged out the process, so we realized planning the trip on our own could be cheaper and more efficient.”

 Despite the challenges of organizing the trip, it finally happened on Saturday, October 19th, with roughly 40 students, siblings, and parents in attendance, as well as Dr. Moseley.